ProjectPythia/pythia-foundations/foundations/jupyter.md

 ## Installing Python in Jupyter

 As mentioned in the [Overview](overview.md), [Jupyter](https://jupyter.org/) is a set of tools for interactive computing.
 Instead of [writing Python (`.py`) files and running them in the terminal](terminal.md), we will now write code in a {term}`Jupyter Notebook` using the {term}`JupyterLab` interface.
-To run a Jupyter session, you will need to install some necessary packages into your {term}`conda` environment.
+To run a Jupyter session, you will need to install some necessary packages into your {term}`Conda` environment.

 :::{seealso}
 More details about {term}`JupyterLab` will be provided in a later section ([JupyterLab](jupyterlab.ipynb)).
 For now, we will introduce its basic functionality.